What Does Using Crystal Meth Feel Like?

 - The Binge- This stage occurs when methamphetamine abusers’ high begins to reduce and the drug abuse starts to search for a way to chase the feeling of a meth high again.
 Individuals will begin engaging in drug abuse in large quantities searching for the same feeling.

-- Tweaking- When a methamphetamine abusers begin the tweaking stage, this becomes the most dangerous stage of the meth experience.
+- Tweaking- When methamphetamine abusers begin the tweaking stage, this becomes the most dangerous stage of the meth experience.
 Individuals will reach this stage after they no longer feel the effects of meth high or binge.
 Methamphetamine abusers will begin to feel intense feelings of loneliness or despair followed by intense feelings of itchiness or as though there are bugs crawling under your skin.
 This stage is when individuals can exhibit violent behaviors and disillusioned thinking.

-- The Crash- This stage occurs when the methamphetamine abusers begins to feel a physical crash after a binge.
+- The Crash- This stage occurs when the methamphetamine abusers begin to feel a physical crash after a binge.
 Meth users will experience long periods of sleep as the body tries to deal with the effects of meth on physical functioning.
 The crash can last 1-3 days.

 - Meth hangover- Meth users will emerge from a crash feeling exhausted, dehydrated, and starved from having a decreased appetite throughout the meth experience.
 This stage can last 2-14 days.